kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 - `protected`: Prevents deletion of this object.
 Requires KuboCD's webhook feature.
 - `context`: A tree of values that is injected into the data model for the templating of the `values` section.
 This section:
     - Must be valid YAML.
-    - Has a flexible structure, but should align with what the package templates expect.
+    - Has a flexible structure, but should align with what the `Package` templates expect.

 In this example, the context includes: